Jinniesss/VideoAnalysis/README.md

   [ana_for_folders.py](ana_for_folders.py) >> [realtimeGUI.py](realtimeGUI.py)

-  For the latter program, a csv file that contains the label column should be selected as csv file.
+  For the latter script, a csv file that contains the wanted column should be selected.
-      (e.g. 'M101_S1_mov_state.csv')
+      (e.g. movement_state -- 'M101_S1_mov_state.csv', nose_a -- 'M101_S1_data.csv')
 ---
 #### runnable Py files: